PartIR: Composing SPMD Partitioning Strategies for Machine Learning: :Core

 \subsection{Propagation action}

-Value tiling actions create fairly trivial loops making them not particularly interesting.
-However, they help bootstrap a powerful {\em propagation} pass that subsequently creates loops around {\em operations consuming or producing these values} and further slices other arguments.
-This propagation is justified by program equivalences that directly encode {\em linear algebra homomorphisms}.
+Value tiling actions create fairly trivial loops, making them not particularly interesting.
+However, they help bootstrap a powerful {\em propagation} pass that subsequently creates loops around {\em operations consuming or producing these values} and further slices other function arguments.
+This propagation is justified by program equivalences.